Skip to main content

 The groundwater standards for dibromochloromethane were adopted in Cycle 1 (1985) and updated in Cycle 5 (1994).

-Dibromochloromethane is a naturally occurring liquid that can be formed when water is treated with chlorine to kill germs.
-Animal studies have shown that dibromochloromethane exposure can damage the liver and kidneys.
+Dibromochloromethane can be formed when drinking water is treated with chlorine to kill germs.
+Studies have shown that exposure to high levels of dibromochloromethane can damage the liver and kidneys.

 The groundwater standards for 1,2-dibromoethane were adopted in Cycle 1 (1985) and updated in Cycle 5 (1994).